JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **Suppliers**
       1220285 Tiago Lacerda was responsible for this feature For this feature was created the entity, the repository, the service, the form, and the view, everything for the suppliers can work properly.
-      The biggest difficult was when selecting two or more products should add all of those ones into data base.
+      The biggest difficulty was when saving multiple products into the database.
 - [x] **Costumers**
       1220256 João Rocha was responsible for this feature For the customers feature, was created the Customer entity, the Customer repository, the Customer service, the Customer Form, the Customer View and the Admin Customer View.
 Also was created the Integration Test for the Customer View and the Unit Test for the Customer From.